igor53627/reth-ubt-exex/docs/architecture.md

 ## Overview

-reth-ubt-exex is an Execution Extension (ExEx) that maintains EIP-7864 Unified Binary Tree state in parallel with reth's native MPT state.
+ubt-exex is an Execution Extension (ExEx) that maintains EIP-7864 Unified Binary Tree state in parallel with reth's native MPT state.

 ```text
 +-----------------------------------------------------------+